-It is well known 10 good developers can produce more and in better quality than 100 average developers [1, 2].
+It is well known a handful of developers can produce more and in better quality than groups several times bigger [1, 2].
 It is not a matter of maths, instead of simple psychology: Software is a people’s business.
 All agile methodologies agree unanimously on the central role people have on Software Development.

 The idea of getting a bunch of developers, put them together and hope everything will go fine is nothing but wishful thinking.
 Projects fails all the time, run out of money or simply get stuck.
 Some drag as long as the company has money to throw at it.
 And yet Software Development continues to prosper and the need for developers increases, with no end at sight.